gardiol/media_fixer/README.md

 Since it make no sense to resize upward, from a smaller video resolution to a bigger one, Media Fixer will **not** resize a smaller video to a bigger size.
 At the same time, any resising wull never change the aspect ratio of the video.
 The resizing is focused on the y-resolution (1080p, 720p, 480p, etc) for this reason.
 If you need to alter the aspect ratio, you need to cusotmize your ffmpeg options with the environment variables above.

+## Issues

+ffmpeg can and will fail during transcoding if the video or audio format is not compatible with your desider container.
+Some are better than other, check the error messages carefully and try to re-encode your video or audio before using this script, or change destination container type.

+I also had issues with very weird filenames with grangely places spaces, it seems to confuse even the shell.
+In this case, check your filenames and try to make them more logical.
+The worse case i found was misplaced spaces in places where they **should** have worked, but it didnt.
+Well, there might be issues with how i handle the filenames in the script maybe, but it seems to be working il 99.9% of cases, so if you find a fix, let me know.

 ----